-I first met the RateSetter team in London in mid-2012, at which time we started working on our launch into Australia, so in terms of fast moving technology companies, you might say that we′ve considered Australia attractive for some time.
+A: I first met the RateSetter team in London in mid-2012, at which time we started working on our launch into Australia, so in terms of fast moving technology companies, you might say that we?ve considered Australia attractive for some time.

 Most notably we observed the concentration of loans markets in Australia, and the resulting lack of innovation and competition, particularly in the personal loan markets.

 There are a number of similarities between the Australian and the United Kingdom loan markets, so it was quite easy to gain confidence that peer-to-peer lending and RateSetter?s business model in particular would quickly gain traction in Australia and prosper.

 Q: You have a number of different lending terms, which much be attractive to investors.
 What is the most popular lending term, here and in the UK?

 A: We find that investors are particularly interested in our 1 Month lending market and our 5 Year Income lending market.
 This is not unexpected.
 The 1 Month lending market really provides something unique not just for the peer-to-peer lending industry globally, but also in terms of a short term investment with a reasonable return and risks that can be well understood.
 The 5 Year Income lending market on the other hand provides a higher interest rate to help support those investing for the longer term, including those investing though a SMSF.